hackerpranavpandey/Password-Generator/README.md

 ## Live Demo

-You can check out the live demo of the project here: Password Generator.
+You can check out the live demo of the project here: https://password-generator-tan-eight.vercel.app/

 ## Features
 Generate passwords with a length ranging from 8 to 100 characters.